Scottish Funding Council Performance Indicators 2016/17

 Argyll College UHI is one of thirteen academic partners of the University of the Highlands and Islands and is the main provider of further and higher education in Argyll and Bute.
-The proportion of students successfully completing full time courses with us has increased by 13.7% in the past three years and now sits at almost 7% above the national average.
-We are also delighted that this year, 100% of our full time teaching staff hold teaching qualifications, and we believe this is contributing to the ongoing improvements in our students’ experience.
+The proportion of students successfully completing full time courses with us is 4% above the Scottish national average.
+We are also delighted that this year, 100% of our full time teaching staff continue to hold teaching qualifications, and we believe this is contributing to the ongoing improvements in our students’ experience.

 The Performance Indicators (PIs) are based on student records submitted via the Further Education Statistics (FES) system, an automated data capture and record system, which encompasses built-in quality checks to ensure the data is correct and credible.
 The Scottish Funding Council PIs for Argyll College UHI represent only further education statistics.